WorldOfCarsRE/game-server/README.md

 ```
 exampleVar = 1
 ```

+Make sure the first word in a variable is lowercase for code functions.

+Do NOT use underscores.

 Finally, make sure their is no trailing spaces in the code you are going to push.